robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - TFTfont.py: Font class template, used by the font files.
 Freezable.
 - fonts/\*: Sample fonts and the tool to convert the output of the GLCD-program into files needed by this library.
 All fonts can be stored in frozen bytecode.
+- icons/\*: Sample icons, tool to convert bmp files into icons and howto file explaining how to prepare a set of icons for conversion using Gimp.
 - README.md: this one
 - tft_test.py: Sample code using the tft library
 - vt100.py: Sample code with a VT100 terminal emulation function.